arkalsekar/raspberrypi/README.md

-# raspberrypi
+# Raspberry Pi Projects and other Codes
-This Repository Contains Codes for Raspberry Pi Projects and more
+This Repository Contains Codes for Raspberry Pi Projects and other Scripts